relekang/promised-ssh/README.md

   stderr that a command should give.
 All three options is optional and have the following defaults: code=0, stdout='', stderr=''.
 The default for the option is `{}`
+* `throwIfMockNotDefined` (boolean) - Throw an error if exec is called on a command that doesn't have a mock output defined

 Example
 ```javascript